Avisblatt/avisblatt/README.md

 >Note 1: If you have trouble installing {devtools} or are not an {avisblatt} package developer you can use the {remotes} package which has fewer dependencies and is easy to install.

->Note 2: The above installation only needs to be performed once (and for package updates), the below R commands in 'Reading Data' to load the library are necessary every time you intend to use the package.

-### Installation from CRAN (not available yet)

 ```
 remotes::install_github("Avisblatt/avisblatt", auth_token = "YOUR_TOKEN")
 ```

+>Note 2: The above installation only needs to be performed once (and for package updates), the below R commands in 'Reading Data' to load the library are necessary every time you intend to use the package.

 ### Reading Data (Single Years)